Last Updated on November 15, 2022 by Laura

 - Use the free books and videos available on Epic!

-- Send home information on fun author events like this Happy Narwhalidays session with Ben Clanton and Emily Arrow.
+- Take advantage of fun author events like this Happy Narwhalidays session with Ben Clanton and Emily Arrow.

-- Keep some extra books and free resources on hand (check out these recommendations!)
+- Keep some extra holiday books and free resources on hand.

 Play a game

 Learning is always more engaging if we make a game out of it!
-Last year I created a Christmas Picture Book Trivia Game with questions from 4 classic Christmas books.
+My students love this Christmas Picture Book Trivia Game with questions from 4 classic Christmas books.
 My 2nd – 5th graders had fun playing in teams as we answered questions about characters, setting, main events, central message, and details.
-This year, even if we’re in person, we have to keep our social distance, so students may need to participate individually.
-This year I created a digital version of the game that can be played at home, in digital centers, or as a whole group on the Smartboard.
-You can make your own game using your favorite Christmas picture books, or save time by using mine.
+Then you can add to the fun with a digital version of the game that can be played as a whole group on the Smartboard, in digital centers, or event at home.

 Do Some Research!

-Research skills do not have to be taught in a long, involved, multi-step project in order to be effective.
-Last year I read part of the book Reindeer by Dee Phillips to my K-2 classes (available on Epic!).
+You don’t have to teach research skills in a long, involved, multi-step project in order to be effective.
+I read part of the book Reindeer by Dee Phillips to my K-2 classes (available on Epic!).
 Then we looked at databases for more information (We used Abdo Zoom, Worldbook Kids, and Exploring Nature) I had them fold a piece of paper into fourths and write or draw one interesting fact in each quadrant.
 Our papers contained sketches, diagrams, labels, phrases, and sentences.
-This kind of lesson is simple and can be done virtually or in person.
+This kind of lesson is simple and you can teach it virtually or in person.
 You could also have your students research a holiday like Christmas, Hanukkah, or Kwanzaa in the same way!

 December Library Activities Keep the Connections Alive!